JhiNResH/CV/README.md

-# CV
+Hi, this is Jerry Chen's CV.

-Hi, this is Jerry Chen's CV 2024 version
+Feel free to contact me through mynameisjerry870203@gmail.com